Storyline 3: Slide Content Is More Accessible

 Prior to June 2020, screen reader users and keyboard-only users tabbed to every object on each slide.
 That method was technically accessible, but it was tedious.
 So we optimized slide navigation to make it more familiar to screen reader users and reduce the number of keystrokes required for keyboard-only users.

-Now, the tab order that you define for each slide in Storyline 3 controls the reading order for screen readers as well as the navigation order of interactive elements, such as buttons, hotspots, and data-entry fields.
+Now, the focus order that you define for each slide in Storyline 3 controls the reading order for screen readers as well as the tab order for interactive elements, such as buttons, hotspots, and data-entry fields.
 Here’s how it works.

 Screen Reader Users